 - Excellent project management and organisational skills.

-- Strong communication and negotiation skills.
+- Great people and communication skills.

 - The ability to remain calm under pressure.

-- Plenty of initiative, enthusiasm and a flexible approach.
+- Plenty of energy, drive and enthusiasm.

 The Society of Authors is an equal opportunities employer.